ElenaCherpakova/ElenaCherpakova/README.md

 - 📍 Based in Toronto, Canada 🇨🇦
 - 🔭 Passion for new technology and innovativeness
-- 🧑‍🎓 Graduate of Lighthouse Labs Web Development Bootcamp
+- 🧑‍🎓 Graduate of <a href="https://www.lighthouselabs.ca/">Lighthouse Labs Web Development Bootcamp</a>
 - 🌱 Currently learning AWS, React and Typescript
 - 👯 I’m looking to collaborate with other content creators OR join a company to develop and deliver cutting-edge web software to achieve business goals.